FederatedAI/FATE/README.md

 - [Cluster deployment by CLI](./deploy/cluster-deploy): Using CLI to deploy a FATE cluster.

 ### Docker-Compose deployment
-- [Docker-Compose deployment](./deploy/docker-compose): Using docker-compose to deploy FATE .
+- [Docker-Compose deployment](./deploy/docker-compose): Using docker-compose to deploy FATE.

 ### Quick Start
 - [Training Demo with Only FATE Installed From Pypi](doc/2.0/fate/ml)